nt246/physalia-lcwgs/day_2/markdowns/00_introduction_v2.md

 mkdir day2
 cd day2
 ```
-and you should be in `~/day2`.
+You should now be in `~/day2`.
+You can confirm this with `pwd`, which will print your location in the filesystem.

-Also, you will have to create two folders on your working directory, one for your results and one for your intermediate data.
+Now create two folders in your home user directory, one for your results and one for your intermediate data, and set
+environmental variables that point to these directories.
 ```
 mkdir Results
 RESDIR=~/day2/Results